hashicorp/hands-on-with-vault-on-kubernetes/README.md

 ![exampleapp-simple](./images/exampleapp-simple.png "Simple Example App")

-Hit "Ctrl+C" to stop the port forward and continue.

 ## Step 8: Get the Vault Token from JWT

 We will perform a Vault login on the behalf of the `exampleapp` pod and get a Vault token.
 The token can be used to retreive secrets for the `exampleapp` application.

 ```shell
 make 8-token
 ```

 The above command will create a local file called `local.env` that contains the Vault root token and Vault address.

 ```bash
 cat local.env